urbanogilson/SICAR/README.md

 Prerequisite:

-[Google Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (additional info how to install the engine on Linux, Mac OSX and Windows).
+[Google Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (additional info on how to install the engine on Linux, Mac OSX, and Windows).

-Optional: [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) (additional info how to install the engine on Linux, Mac OSX and Windows).
+Optional: [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR) (additional info on how to install the engine on Linux, Mac OSX, and Windows).

 If you don't want to install dependencies on your computer or don't know how to install them, we strongly recommend [Google Colab](#run-with-google-colab).